gyuu/ARCH/README.md

 Reading and modifying the sample code given by lecturer ZH.W, I'm gonna make up for my poorly learnt LCDF and Computer Orgnization classes.

-Great credit for my teammate logo.
+Great credit to my teammate logo.